 You ask, the donors choose.
 This online charity provides teachers an opportunity to request funds for classroom projects.
 Donors give any amount to projects of their choice.
 When a project reaches its funding goal, DonorsChoose ships the materials to the school.
 The donors receive photos of the project in action, a letter from you and your students, and accounting of how all monies were spent.

 Here is interesting reading if you are interested in the above funding source.

 $500 for Professional Development or Classroom Materials.
-Can be used for a variety of projects and materials, including books, software, calculators, math manipulatives, art supplies, audio-visual equipment, and lab materials.
+Can be used for a variety of projects and materials, including books, software, calculators, math manipulative, art supplies, audio-visual equipment, and lab materials.
 Funds must be used within one year of the application deadlines, October 1st and March 1st.

 Located near DeKalb?
 3M is looking to support primary and secondary student achievement in STEM but you must be located near their facility.